 Pain medication works by blocking your pain receptors from sending messages to your brain.
 Unfortunately, even non-addictive options for pain like CBD vapes, oils and creams have the same problem: when the effects of the medication wear off, the pain returns.
 It is simply masking the symptoms rather than addressing the root of the problem.

 Red light therapy, in contrast, acts on pain and inflammation at the cellular level.
 Rouge Red Light Therapy uses light-emitting diode (LED) devices that allow both red light and near-infrared light to penetrate deep into the body’s tissues to optimize the functioning of the cells, which in turn leads to reduced pain and inflammation in the body.

-Rouge’s wide range of devices are registered with the FDA as class II medical devices for the treatment and relief of a variety of musculoskeletal conditions, including muscle spasms, minor muscle and joint aches, as well as pain and stiffness associated with arthritis.
+Rouge’s wide range of devices are registered with the FDA and are reported to aid in the relief of a variety of musculoskeletal conditions, including muscle spasms, minor muscle and joint aches, as well as pain and stiffness associated with arthritis.

 Treat knee osteoarthritis, arthritis and rheumatoid arthritis pain with red light therapy

 Studies have shown red light therapy to be effective in the treatment of morning stiffness and pain associated with rheumatoid arthritis.
 Positive findings have also been reported regarding the treatment of osteoarthritis (or arthritis), and joint pain.
 A 2019 study found that red light therapy significantly reduced pain and disability caused in patients with knee osteoarthritis.